ryanfordSLAC/DosiXchange2/README.md

   - Disabled dark mode by problematic view controllers
   - Added default send email sound
   - Resized scanner view to fill frame
+  - Cleaned up and commented code
 * Briefcase mode:  outlined class for future upgrade for offline use (not visible)
 * Queries:
   - Nearest dosimeter query now includes "Active without Dosimeter!" entries and suppresses inactive ones
   - Replaced nils in this query with "" for text strings.
 * Alerts:
   - Supply default text into Alert 8 when left empty
+* Development/Production:
+  -Migrated data from development to production in new schema -Connected app to production via entitlements file